Rotem Anna Diamant

 Work

-January 2022 – present – Librarian, Courthouse Libraries BC
+January 2022 – April 2023 – Librarian, Courthouse Libraries BC

 Courthouse Libraries BC is a non-profit that provides legal information services to both the legal community and the public in British Columbia.